Baqend/guide/src/index.md

 ```

 While performing an insert or update, you can also reload the object after performing the operation.
 To reload the
-entity, you can pass the `reload` options flag to the `insert()`, `update()` or `save()` method.
+entity, you can pass the `reload` flag to the `insert()`, `update()` or `save()` method.
 ```js
 todo.save({reload: true}).then(...); //reload the object after saving it
 ```

-This options is very useful if you have a [Baqend Code](#baqend-code) update handler which performs additional
+This option is very useful if you have a [Baqend Code](#baqend-code) update handler which performs additional
-modifications on the saving entity.
-By passing the `reload` flag you enforce that the modification will be loaded from
+server-side modifications on the entity being saved.
+By passing the `reload` flag you enforce that the modification will
-the Baqend after the entity has been saved.
+ be loaded from the Baqend after the entity has been saved.

 # Schema and Types

-Behind each object which will be persisted to and loaded from Baqend is a schema which describes the structure of an object.
+Behind each object persisted to and loaded from Baqend there is a *schema* which describes the structure of its
-It carries which attributes of an object will be tracked and saved, the type of each attribute and additional constraints
+instances.
+It specifies which attributes of an object will be tracked and saved (e.g. `Todo.name`, their types (e.g.
-if they were set.
+`String` and optionally constraints (e.g. `not null`).

 The types that Baqend supports can be classified in five categories.

-- [Entities](#entity-objects), are the objects you will work with most of the time.
+- [Entities](#entity-objects) are the objects themselves, i.e. instances conforming to the schema
-- [References](#references), are references to other entities.
+- [References](#references) are references (i.e. links, foreign keys) to other entities.
-- [Embeddables](#embedded-objects), are objects that are embedded within other objects.
+- [Embeddables](#embedded-objects) are objects that are embedded within other objects (i.e. value objects).
-- [Primitives](#primitives), are native types like String, Numbers, Dates and JSON.
+- [Primitives](#primitives) are native types like String, Numbers, Dates and JSON.
-- [Collections](#collections), like list and maps that can contains any of the previous data types.
+- [Collections](#collections) are lists, sets and maps containing any of the previous data types.

 ## Entity Objects

 In general there are two types of objects.
-We call the first type Entities, those are objects which have their own identity,
+The first type - *Entities* - are those objects which have their own
-a version and access rights.
+identity, version and access rights.
 They can be directly saved, loaded and updated.
-Each entity get its own unique id at creation
+Each entity has its own unique
-time.
-The id will never be changed once the object is created.
+id.
+The id is immutable and set at object creation time.

 ```js
 var todo = new DB.Todo({name: 'My first Todo'});
 console.log(todo.id); //'84b9...'
 ```

-You can also create an object with a custom id.
-Whenever you use a custom id you must ensure that the id is unique
+Instead of relying on automatic generation, objects can also have a *custom id*.
+This allows to assign ids that are
-within the entity table.
+memorable and meaningful.

 ```js
 var todo = new DB.Todo({id: 'Todo1', name: 'My first Todo'});